SQL Server data files in Microsoft Azure

 Resolution: Make sure that you have used 'Shared Access Signature' for the Identity field and created a secret correctly.
 Review the instructions given in Lesson 3 in Tutorial: Using the Microsoft Azure Blob storage service with SQL Server 2016 databases.

 Lease blob errors:

-Error when trying to start SQL Server after another instance using the same blob files has crashed.
-Resolution: During normal operation, SQL Server uses temporary leases to reserve Blobs for storage with a renewal of each Blob lease every 45 to 60 seconds.
-If a server crashes and another instance of SQL Server configured to use the same blobs is started, the new instance will wait up to 60 seconds for the existing lease on the Blob to expire.
-If you want to attach the database to another instance and you cannot wait for the lease to expire within 60 seconds, you can explicitly break the lease on the Blob to avoid any failures in attach operations.
+- Error when trying to start SQL Server after another instance using the same blob files has crashed.
+Resolution: During normal operation, SQL Server uses temporary leases to reserve blobs for storage with a renewal of each blob lease every 45 to 60 seconds.
+If a server crashes and another instance of SQL Server configured to use the same blobs is started, the new instance will wait up to 60 seconds for the existing lease on the blob to expire.
+If you want to attach the database to another instance and you cannot wait for the lease to expire within 60 seconds, you can explicitly release the lease on the blob to avoid any failures in attach operations.

 To resolve this issue, first determine if you need ServerA to access the database file in Azure Storage or not.
-If not, simply remove any connection between ServerA and the database files in Azure Storage.
+If not, remove any connection between InstanceA and the database files in Azure Storage.
 To do this, follow these steps:

 Set the database online.

 Error code 833 - I/O requests taking longer than 15 seconds to complete

 This error indicates the storage system is unable to meet the demands of the SQL Server workload.
 Either decrease IO activity from the application layer, or increase throughput capability on the storage layer.
 To learn more, see Error 833.
 If performance problems persist, consider moving files to a different storage tier such as Premium or UltraSSD.
 For SQL Server on Azure VMs, see optimizing storage performance.